miracle73/Glasp/glasp.md

-# Glasp: The Social Bookmarking App You Need to Know About
+# Glasp: The Web Highlighting Tool You Need to Know About

 ## Table of Content
 * Introduction: What is Glasp?